Updated March 21, 2026

 The Skyline Car

-Next to the restaurant car(s) there's a Skyline lounge/dome car for Sleeper Plus passengers.
+Next to the dining car(s) there's a Skyline lounge/dome car for Sleeper Plus passengers.
 The lounge portion of the car is at the front end of the car, the observation dome in the center, the tables and chairs at the rear of the car.
 In the tables area is a complimentary tea and coffee station with juice, pastries and biscuits laid out in the morning.
-In the Skyline car you can also purchase red and white whine, spirits, beer, snacks and soft drinks.
+In the Skyline car you can also purchase red and white wine, spirits, beer, snacks and soft drinks.

 Activities are also held from time to time in the Skyline car such as talks about wildlife or beer and wine tastings.